Ax0l0ti/1st-year/CS Notes/Semester 1/Architecture CM12002/Boolean Logic and Circuits.md

 >
 ---

-There are two different kinds of ciurcuits:
+There are two different kinds of circuits:
 	- Combinational Logic
 	- [[Sequential Logic]]